-This prospectus supplement, the accompanying prospectus and the information incorporated by reference includes trademarks, service marks and trade names owned by us or other companies.
-All trademarks, service marks and trade names included or incorporated by reference into this prospectus supplement or the accompanying prospectus are the property of their respective owners.
+This prospectus and the information incorporated by reference includes trademarks, service marks and trade names owned by us or other companies.
+All trademarks, service marks and trade names included or incorporated by reference into this prospectus are the property of their respective owners.